 A recent example was the social media blog post on, “How to Monitor Your Social Mentions,” which assessed five top listening tools – definitely one to check out if you’ve just created a business account.
 Oh, and if you want to familiarize yourself with the basics, Grace Duffy’s, “Social Media Best Practices for 2019” is a terrific resource.

 Given the number of writers on Social Media Examiner’s books, they regularly churn out polished articles – a fresh one is published every day or two.
-Sometimes two will drop on the same day.
+Sometimes two social media blog posts will be published on the same day.
 Graphs, charts, and screen grabs are especially well deployed and the instructional content is exceedingly easy to follow.

 Staying abreast of the latest Facebook and Google Ads guidance is a full-time job.
 Or it can be if you’re relying only upon whatever sense you can make of those behemoths’ official dispatches.